-3. It will not impair, or interfere with, the development, use, or enjoyment of other property in the vicinity, or the orderly and pleasing development of the neighborhood as a whole, including public lands and rights-of-way;
+B. The proposed development will not impair, or substantially interfere with the development, use, or enjoyment of other property in the vicinity, including, but not limited to, light, air, privacy and views, or the orderly development of the neighborhood as a whole, including public lands and rights-of-way;

-As proposed, the project is located entirely within the subject parcel, maintains adequate setbacks and would not result in development which would impact future improvements to the surrounding properties.
+The project would maintain adequate setbacks from all property lines and would not result in the loss of light or privacy to adjacent neighbors.
+The neighbors have written in support of this project.
 In addition, all development will be contained within the parcel and would not impact development on public lands or rights-of-way.

-4. It will not directly, or in a cumulative fashion, impair, inhibit or limit further investment or improvements in the vicinity, on the same or other properties, including public lands and rights-of-way;
+C. The proposed development will not directly, or cumulatively, impair, inhibit, or limit further investment or improvements in the vicinity, on the same or other properties, including public lands and rights-of-way;